gihankarunarathne/DocBook-xsl-mobile/README.md

 How to test output ? ----------------------------------------------------

-wing command and make an Emulator :
+Execute following command and make an Emulator :

 	$ android avd